 The Family and Medical Leave Act (FMLA) protects your right to return to work when you need time off to:

-- care for a seriously ill child, spouse, or parent; or
+- Care for a seriously ill child, spouse, or parent

-A “serious health conditions” is one that requires in-care treatment at a medical facility, or ongoing treatment from a physician or other healthcare provider.
+A serious health condition is one that requires in-care treatment at a medical facility or ongoing treatment from a physician or other healthcare provider.
 As a general rule, if you are incapacitated for a period of three days or more, have sought medical treatment for the condition at least once, and are under an ongoing treatment regimen, then you have a serious health condition that qualifies under the FMLA.

 The FMLA requires that your employer give you up to 12 weeks of protected, unpaid medical or family leave per year.
 The leave may be continuous or it may be intermittent (in other words, you may take off every so often as necessary to address the medical condition).
 Once the leave ends and you return to work, your employer must give you back your old position or a position that is equivalent in pay, benefits, working conditions, and seniority.

 Who Qualifies for Family and Medical Leave Protections?